partnerpages/magento2-henhed-piwik/README.md

 Customization
 -------------

-If you need to send some custom information to your Piwik server, Henhed_Piwik lets you do so using event observers.
+If you need to send some custom information to your Piwik server, Partnerpages_Piwik lets you do so using event observers.

 To set custom data on each page, use the `piwik_track_page_view_before` event.